discordjs/guide/guide/oauth2/README.md

 };
 ```

-When you visit a url with a `state` parameter appended to it and then click `Authorize`, you'll notice that after being redirected, the url will also have the `state` parameter appended, which you should then check against what was stored.
+When you visit a URL with a `state` parameter appended to it and then click `Authorize`, you'll notice that after being redirected, the URL will also have the `state` parameter appended, which you should then check against what was stored.
 You can modify the script in your `index.html` file to handle this.

 ```js {2,8-10}
 const fragment = new URLSearchParams(window.location.hash.slice(1));